ratflow/ratflow-desktop/README.md

 recommend to install them in order to use all key bindings and services.

-* lightdm - display manager with preconfigured ratflow greeter.
-Use "lightdm-gtk-greeter-settings" to customize it.
+* sddm - display manager with "slice" greeter theme.

 * terminator - default terminal emulator that also comes with our "ratflow-terminator" configuration profile.

 * compton - composite manager.

-* rofi - application launcher.
-Default key binding runs rofi with our theme.
-Feel free to customize or replace it in /usr/share/ratflow/scripts/app_launcher.
+* dmenu-extended - application launcher.

 * pcmanfm - light file manager.